Summary

 SentinelOne has twin distinctions when it comes to valuation.
 It is now the fastest growing company of any scale that I follow in the IT space.
 But it also has the highest negative operating margins as well.
 I find myself torn in terms of a recommendation.
 S is gaining market share with advanced technology and is building a platform in a key space in cyber security, but the investment necessary to fund that goal has been huge.
 When I first reviewed S shares they had a premium valuation in terms of EV/S. That is no longer the case; after the company reports its Q3 results next month, its forward EV/S ratio may reach less than 7X, a massive discount from the best fit line that passes through its estimated CAGR.

 Of course, when considered on a combination of growth and free cash flow margins, the discount almost disappears although it is still about 10%.
 I have done a DCF analysis as well, but like many such exercises, the devil is in the assumptions.
 I project that the company will start generating free cash in 2024 and will continue to grow at elevated rates for the next decade or so.
 On that basis, the DCF valuation is more than double current prices, but no doubt some will disagree that the company can achieve cash flow generation even by the end of 2024.
-The weighted average cost of capital formula yields a discount rate of 8.33%; again there will be those who argue that is to low but it is what is shown by Finbox.
+The weighted average cost of capital formula yields a discount rate of 8.33%; again there will be those who argue that is too low but it is what is shown by Finbox.

 SentinelOne is not an investment for all readers, and in this market it has its share of detractors.
 In addition to its reported losses, its 40% SBC ratio can be criticized.
 I prefer to look at dilution rather than SBC ratios.
 Just how long investors will shun high growth shares is really not precisely knowable-I might have thought that that the valuation implosion of the IT sector would have reached its apogee months ago.